willvm-09/rock-paper-scissors/README.md

 The function should take two parameters - the playerSelection and computerSelection - and then return a string that declares the winner of the round like so: "You Lose!
 Paper beats Rock".
 After several tries I finally managed to write code that worked.
 I tested it on the browser's console and confirmed this.

+The third part involved writing code that asks the user for input.
+The result is then used to play one round of the game.
+This allowed me to write a function called "getPlayerChoice" that prompts the user for a response first before the computer takes its pick.